 Who We Are

 The CFR is the coordinating body for Australia's main financial regulatory agencies.
 There are four members: the Australian Prudential Regulation Authority (APRA), the Australian Securities and Investments Commission (ASIC), the Australian Treasury and the Reserve Bank of Australia, which chairs the Council.
 It is a non-statutory group, without regulatory or policy decision-making powers.
 Those powers reside with its members.
-The Council’s objectives are to promote stability of the Australian financial system and contribute to the efficiency and effectiveness of financial regulation.
+The Council’s objectives are to promote stability of the Australian financial system and support effective and efficient regulation by Australia’s financial regulatory agencies.
+In doing so, the Council recognises the benefits of a competitive, efficient and fair financial system.

 Financial Stability Review